ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The use of an object identifier to report a purpose allows third parties to extend this list to support implementations that have other key purposes.

-## Transaction Entity
+## Transaction Element

-A transaction entity is associated with the type `id-evidence-entity-transaction`.
-This is a logical entity and does not relate to any state found in the Target Environment.
+A transaction element is associated with the type `id-evidence-element-transaction`.
+This is an abstract element and does not relate to any state found in the Target Environment.
 Instead, it groups together claims that relate to the request of generating the Evidence.

 For example, it is possible to include a `nonce` as part of the request to produce Evidence.
 This `nonce` is repeated as part of the Evidence to support the freshness of the Evidence.
-The `nonce` is not related to any element in the Target Environment and the transaction entity is used to gather those values into claims.
+The `nonce` is not related to any portion of the Target Environment and the transaction element is used to gather those values into claims.

-A transaction entity, if provided, MUST be included only once within the reported entities.
-If a Verifier detects multiple entities of type `id-evidence-entity-transaction`, it MUST reject the Evidence.
+A transaction element, if provided, MUST be included only once within the reported elements.
+If a Verifier detects multiple elements of type `id-evidence-element-transaction`, it MUST reject the Evidence.

-The following table lists the claims for a transaction entity defined within this specification.
+The following table lists the claims for a transaction element defined within this specification.
 The "Reference" column refers to the specification where the semantics for the claim value can be found.